lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > A one-size-fits-all 2-metre social distancing rule is not consistent with the underlying science of exhalations and indoor air.
 Such rules are based on an over-simplistic picture of viral transfer, which assume a clear dichotomy between large droplets and small airborne droplets emitted in isolation without accounting for the exhaled air.
 The reality involves a continuum of droplet sizes and an important role of the exhaled air that carries them.
 > Smaller airborne droplets laden with SARS-CoV-2 may spread up to 8 metres concentrated in exhaled air from infected individuals, even without background ventilation or airflow.
 Whilst there is limited direct evidence that live SARS-CoV-2 is significantly spread via this route, there is no direct evidence that it is not spread this way.

 With surface spreading viruses or fluid (liquid) spreading viruses, we don't need to be near someone to get sick.
-People can get infected with cholera by using water from a stream that could by miles away from the infected person.
+People can get infected with cholera by using water from a stream that could be miles away from the infected person.
 We need to be in contact with that surface or fluid to get sick.
 It doesn't matter if that person is close or not, though that person being close can increase the risk of us getting sick, it's not the main determining factor.
 [In fact, there are several cases of COVID-19 transmission between people who have never seen each other, but have breathed the same air via air conditioning](https://wwwnc.cdc.gov/eid/article/26/7/20-0764_article).

 ## We get sick by interacting with the virus via contaminated air, not just by being near an infected person.
 In virology lecture we are taught that airborne particles can be respiratory droplets or aerosolised particles.
-Respiratory droplets eventually fall to the ground, while aerosolized particles can linger in the air.
+Respiratory droplets eventually fall to the ground, while aerosolised particles can linger in the air.

 At the beginning of the pandemic, WHO made the erroneous judgement that COVID-19 was spread through respiratory droplets that eventually fall onto surfaces and then infect those that touch those surfaces.
 This mistake led Western nations to [slap a sanitizer machine at every building entrance, increase their sanitization of desks and more surface focused cleaning](https://www.nature.com/articles/d41586-021-00251-4).
-On the contrary, [many Asian countries have ignored WHO](https://twitter.com/JayCityExplore/status/1476868848393535498), acting on research that is paints COVID-19 as a much more infectious virus than WHO and Western nations think.
+On the contrary, [many Asian countries have ignored WHO](https://twitter.com/JayCityExplore/status/1476868848393535498), acting on research that paints COVID-19 as a much more infectious virus than WHO and Western nations think.
 And it seems to have paid off.

 Why did WHO decide that COVID-19 wasn't airborne?
 Well, since transmission was thought to occur through sneezes, coughs, etc, that expel large respiratory droplets, WHO thought that these respiratory droplets would just fall to the ground.
-[Lot's of medical experts were making the assumption that most viruses weren't airborne since particles were bigger than 5 microns.](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/).
-My virology lecture may have not be totally correct as well, because maybe respiratory droplets do stay in the air longer than we thought.
+[Lots of medical experts were making the assumption that most viruses weren't airborne since particles were bigger than 5 microns.](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/).
+However, maybe respiratory droplets do stay in the air longer than we thought.

 There's a [history](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/) that may have been a reason why WHO acted the way they did.